vendia/examples/integrations/azure/share-to-azure-functions/README.md

       ```
     </details>

-The update to the Supplier Node will cause a block notification event to be emitted from the Retailer Node.
-Thanks to the configuration in previous sections, the Retailer Node will act on that event through the configured Azure Function.
-We can now view the output of the Azure Function, which was triggered through the Retailer's Azure Node, using the Azure-provided [Application Insights](https://docs.microsoft.com/en-us/azure/azure-functions/analyze-telemetry-data) view.
+The update to the **Supplier** Node will cause a block notification event to be emitted from the **Retailer** Node.
+Thanks to the configuration in previous sections, the **Retailer** Node will act on that event through the configured Azure Function.
+We can now view the output of the Azure Function, which was triggered through the **Retailer** Azure Node, using the Azure-provided [Application Insights](https://docs.microsoft.com/en-us/azure/azure-functions/analyze-telemetry-data) view.

 <figure>
   <img src="https://user-images.githubusercontent.com/85032783/147982095-1d1602ee-616f-4b81-b455-463fe7857429.png" width="100%"/>